ihdavjar/clap_and_fling_resources/README.md

 AverageLift.csv  ----> this contains average lift values corresponding to the re, overlapt , aoa (45 data points)

 Test1 ----> this will give the average value (Bayesop)

+Average_COL_All_Comb.csv ----> This contains all the modification features of the File AverageLift.csv